junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 They are Special Agent Page and Plant to the Houston Police Department.

-They are told the body belongs to a delivery personnel for the Doc Marley's Cocktails bar, but no one see her before, and no one even knows her name.
+They are told the body belongs to a delivery personnel for the Doc Marley's Cocktails bar, but no one has seen her before, and no one even knows her name.
 The only clue they get is from the delivery vest that Jane Doe's wearing, and that she died near the bar's crew-only back door.
 But both can be faked very easily, says the sheriff.

 Dean interviews the bartender that night, Dwight, but he knows just as much as anyone else -- jack squat.
 He never meets the woman, and he has an alibi from his only other regular customer that night, Rod, who says practically the exact same thing when Dean interviews him later.

 Dean leaves the two of them back to their soccer watching and beer sharing, going back to where Cas is investigating the ground near the back door.

-"I got nothing," Dean spreads his palm as he moves closer, "You?"
+"I got nothing," Dean spreads his palm as he moves closer.
+"You?"

 "It's not demon," Cas crouches closer to the wet ground.
 Dean bends back him, illuminating the ground with his flashlight.
 The pool of blood where the woman's body once was reflects black in the night under the flashlight.